-Golden Colorado is home to what has become one of the most recognisable knife brands; Spyderco.
+Golden Colorado is home to what has become one of the most recognizable EDC knife brands; Spyderco.
 As with many great success stories though Spyderco began under much humbler circumstances.
-In 1976 Sal Glesser and his wife Gail began to sell it’s first product; a ‘portable hand’ which allowed jewellers and modellers to work tiny pieces more easily and accurately.
-This futuristic looking device with it’s many ‘legs’ was part of the inspiration for the eventual name of the company.
-The spider like appearance of the portable hand certainly inspired the name Spyderco, as did Sal’s realisation that many high performance cars were marketed with the ‘spyder’ name.
+In 1976 Sal Glesser and his wife Gail began to sell its first product; a ‘portable hand’ that allowed jewelers and modelers to work tiny pieces more easily and accurately.
+This futuristic-looking device with its many ‘legs’ was part of the inspiration for the eventual name of the company.
+The spider-like appearance of the portable hand certainly inspired the name Spyderco, as did Sal’s realization that many high-performance cars were marketed with the ‘spyder’ name.

 “Our recognizable appearance is a result of designing ergonomic functional tools rather than applying lipstick and nylons to a pocketknife.”

 The Delica is just one of over 200 different models, including several which have been designed in collaboration with knife users in various countries to suit the specific legislation on knife use and carry of that nation.
 Some examples of these knives are the Spyderco UK penknife, the Pingo which was designed to meet Danish carry laws, and the Roadie which was designed to meet TSA standard for a knife that could be carried onboard a passenger aircraft when the idea of allowing pocket knives back on airliners was briefly flirted with.

 The Delica is probably one of the most popular of Spyderco’s knives and is available in a range of handle and steel options;